 During this training, students learn how to plan and outline their article and how to be clear and concise.
 They also learn useful strategies that can be used to facilitate the publication of their article.

 The course is open to PhD students (2nd & 3rd year) and Postdocs and is limited to 12 participants.

 A Focus on Imaging

-This training is an introductory course to different microscopy techniques, dedicated to PhD students willing to explore the most advanced and popular techniques used for biological applications.
+The "A focus on imaging" training course is an introductory course to different microscopy techniques, image analysis and programming.
+The course is dedicated to PhD students (1st and 2nd year) willing to explore the most advanced and popular techniques used for biological applications.

-By the end of the training the students should have a good understanding of basic optics, wide field microscopy, confocal microscopy, F-techniques (FRAP), electron microscopy, atomic force microscopy, dyes, detectors, single molecule imaging, super-resolution, light sheet microscopy, image processing and quantitative analysis.
+By the end of the training the students should have a good understanding of basic optics and imaging techniques as well as image analysis and programming.

 The course is open to PhD students (1st & 2nd year) an is limited to 18 participants.